amplication/docs/docs/errors/Installation-is-slow.md

 `npm run Setup:dev`

 ## Symptoms
-When running `npm run Setup:dev` the installation may take much longer than expected to complete.
+When running `npm run setup:dev` the installation may take much longer than expected to complete.
 This may cause the user to assume the process is stuck, and so abort the process.

 ## Cause